dr-cannabotics/dji-drone-rtmp-object-detection/README.md

 3. **Install the DJI Fly app** on your smartphone, and configure it to display the video feed from the drone on the DJI Goggles 2.

-4. **Install Larix Broadcaster (or another RTMP broadcasting app)** on your smartphone, and use it to stream the video feed from DJI Fly app to the RTMP server.
+4. **Install Larix Broadcaster (or another RTMP broadcasting app)** on your smartphone, and use it to stream the video feed from the DJI Fly app to the RTMP server.

 5. **Configure Larix Broadcaster**:
    - **URL**: `rtmp://<your-laptop-IP>:1935/live`